 DP World Tour Championship Predictions, Betting Odds & Top Picks

-- This is the concluding tournament of the European Tour’s Race to Dubai
+- This is the final event of the 2021 European Tour season

-- The Earth Course at Jumeirah Golf Estates plays host again
+- The Earth Course at Jumeirah Golf Estates in Dubai plays host

 DP World Tour Championship Odds